Northwick Associates Ltd

 2.2 – You can contact us by telephoning our customer service team at 01386 555 630 or by writing to us at [email protected] or at Unit 27 Aintree Road, Keytec 7 Business Park, Pershore, WR10 2JN.

-2.3 – If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order.
+2.3 – If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order or enquiry.

 2.4 – When we use the words “writing” or “written” in these terms, this includes emails.